Let’s start a conversation.

 I work across the public, private and third sectors with a focus on service design, research and strategy, social innovation and enterprise.
-I’m a senior design strategy and service design consultant based in London, with 15 years of of project experience in the USA, Europe and South America.
+I’m a senior service design and innovation consultant based in London, with 15 years of of project experience in the USA, Europe and South America.

 Clients & Industries

 I help organisations and communities use design to solve complex problems and to apply design thinking in an holistic, sustainable and human way.
 Clients include NESTA, NHS England, BBC, Samsung, UnitedHealth, Fedex and Transport for London.
-I continue to work internationally to understand and improve the lives of individuals through health, finance, transport, digital technology, education, the environment and social services.
+I continue to work internationally to understand and improve the lives of individuals and communities through health, finance, transport, digital technology, education, the environment and social services.

 Studying, Writing & Speaking

-I am a visiting tutor at the world’s #1 Art & Design University, the Royal College of Art, and the University of London.
+I am a visiting tutor at the world’s #1 Postgraduate Art & Design University, the Royal College of Art, and the University of London.
 I studied Design at Goldsmiths, University of London whilst working as a UX designer at Imagination.
 I also enjoy speaking at conferences such as Service Design in Government and working with educational institutions such as Stanford University and Portland State.
-My writing has featured in publications such as Touchpoint – The Service Design Journal and more recently Design Transitions with my thoughts on the shifts in the understanding and application of design within and outside of the design industry.
+My writing has featured in publications such as Touchpoint – The Service Design Journal, Design Transitions (a book focused on the shifts in the understanding and application of design within and outside of the design industry) and NESTA’s website.